Microbial virus epidemics in the presence of contact-mediated host dormancy: Deterministic phase: Further analysis of the dynamical system

-\begin{example}[Varying $r$ for fixed $q$] With the default choice of parameters apart from $r$, we plot the transcritical bifurcation point $m^{*}$, the point $m'$ where a pair of eigenvalues of the Jacobi matrix of~\eqref{4dimvirus} at $(n_{1a},n_{1d},n_{1i},n_2)$ becomes complex, and the Hopf bifurcation point $m^{**}$, as functions of $r$.
+\begin{example}[Varying $r$ for fixed $q$] With the default choice of parameters apart from $r$, in Figure~\ref{fig-basic2} we plot the transcritical bifurcation point $m^{*}$, the point $m'$ where a pair of eigenvalues of the Jacobi matrix of~\eqref{4dimvirus} at $(n_{1a}^*,n_{1d}^*,n_{1i}^*,n_2^*)$ becomes complex, and the Hopf bifurcation point $m^{**}$, as functions of $r$.
 Note that the recovery-free case $r=0$ is also included in the images (for this particular choice of $q$).
-Given that we have fixed all other parameters, $m^*$ is a linear function of $r$ (cf.~\eqref{mstar}).
+Given that we have fixed all other parameters, $m^*$ is a linear function of $r$ (it is computed from \eqref{mstar}).
+Assuming that assertions~\eqref{first-BK98}--\eqref{last-BK98} hold true, we know that there is precisely one value of $m>m^*$, namely $m=m'$, where a pair of eigenvalues of the Jacobi matrix becomes complex, and for $m^{**}<\infty$ there is a unique value of $m>m'$, namely $m=m^{**}$, where these eigenvalues are purely imaginary, while for $m^{**}=\infty$ the real part of these eigenvalues remains negative for all $m>m'$.
 We evaluate $m'$ and $m^{**}$ in a discrete set of points, and we conclude that the dependency of $m'$ on $r$ also seems linear.
-As expected, there exists $r_0>0$ such that for $r>r_0$, the Hopf bifurcation point $m^{**}$ explodes and becomes infinite, i.e., $(n_{1a},n_{1d},n_{1i},n_2)$ stays locally asymptotically stable for all $m>m^*$ (despite the fact that $q$ is relatively small, while it is not necessarily small enough to apply Proposition~\ref{prop-thereisnobifurcation}).
+As expected, there exists $r_0>0$ such that for $r>r_0$, the Hopf bifurcation point $m^{**}$ explodes and becomes infinite, i.e., $(n_{1a}^*,n_{1d}^*,n_{1i}^*,n_2^*)$ stays locally asymptotically stable for all $m>m^*$ (despite the fact that $q$ is relatively small, while it is not necessarily small enough to apply Proposition~\ref{prop-thereisnobifurcation}).
 In this case we have $r_0 \approx 0.69$, given that for $r$ above this value, as one increases $m$, the real parts of the two complex eigenvalues seem to converge to a strictly negative value.
 We know from Proposition~\ref{prop-thereisnobifurcation} that such $r_0$ also exists for $q=0$.
 It is not included in the images, but its value is about $0.73$.

-\end{example} \begin{example}[Varying $q$ for fixed $r$] With the default choice of parameters apart from $q$, we plot $m^*,m',m^{**}$ as functions of $q$.
+\end{example} \begin{example}[Varying $q$ for fixed $r$] With the default choice of parameters apart from $q$, in Figure~\ref{fig-basic3} we plot $m^*,m',m^{**}$ as functions of $q$.
 Note that the dormancy-free case $q=0$ is also included in the images (for this particular choice of $r$).
 The equation~\eqref{mstar} again gives an explicit formula for $m^*$ as a function of $q$, which is finite for all $q \in [0,1)$, monotone increasing in $q$, and tends to $\infty$ as $q \uparrow 1$.
 Also $m'$ seems to only explode in the limit $q \uparrow 1$.
 In contrast, for $q= 0.93$, the Hopf bifurcation point $m^{**}$ already seems to be infinite.

 This provides numerical evidence that choosing the dormancy initiation probability $q \in (0,1)$ sufficiently large eliminates the Hopf bifurcation, although recovery is relatively weak so that for $q=0$ the Hopf bifurcation is present.
 It is not included in the images, but we also checked the recovery-free case $r=0$ with otherwise unchanged parameters, and for $q = 0.97$ we also found $m^{**}=\infty$ there.
 In other words, dormancy can help avoid Hopf bifurcations even in the absence of recovery, albeit this may require $q$ to be unrealistically high.